 Our staff publish a wide range of books, chapters and journal papers.
 For more information on these please see the individuals' staff page.

-Students have also initiated large collaborative reseach projects, such as the Syropoulos Project on the translation and study of the key Byzantine account of the Council of Ferrara-Florence (1438-39).
-Graduate alumni and alumnae of the Centre hold prestigious academic and other professional positions throughout the world and have most recently launched the blog Friends of the Centre for Byzantine, Ottoman and Modern Greek Studies.
+Students have also initiated large collaborative reseach projects, such as the Syropoulos Project on the translation and study of the key Byzantine account of the Council of Ferrara-Florence (1438-39), published in the Birmingham Byzantine and Ottoman Series.
+Graduate alumni and alumnae of the Centre hold prestigious academic and other professional positions throughout the world.